 - While pasta is cooking bring milk to a simmer in a small saucepan and keep it warm over low heat.

 - Melt butter in the medium pot used for the pasta.
 Whisk in sifted flour and cook over medium heat until bubbling.
-Add white pepper and whisk until roux is lightly browned.
+Add white pepper and garlic and whisk until roux is lightly browned.
 Gradually whisk in milk until sauce is smooth.
 Continue to whisk while bringing to a boil.
 Remove mixture from heat and whisk in 6 oz.
 (1 1/2 cup) sharp white cheddar and the 4 oz.
 (1 cup) of Gruyere cheese.
 Season with salt and black pepper to taste.
 Stir in pasta.

 - Heat 1 tbsp of canola oil in a large skillet.
 Add panko to toast, stirring consistently until browned.
 Transfer browned panko to a plate so the skillet can be used to cook the chorizo.